North-West-Wind/turing-machine/frontend/test-server/ENDPOINTS.md

 - rev9:
 	- Changed TM structure to match server structure
 	- Changed primative data type in requests to be sent using parameters
+- rev10:
+	- Changed response of POST `/level` to return rank in percentage
+	- Added GET `/stat` to obtain the stat of user's last submission

 ### Landing
 - GET `/try-get-response` (or `/ping`)